troessner/articles/lessons-learned-from-some-of-the-best-ruby-codebases-part-3.markdown

 But why are we doing this here instead of being explicit?
 It's making our intention explicit without duplicating names across our module.
 And even if you rename `Freezer` to something else, this line doesn't change, which makes it easier to refactor and less error-prone to subtle bugs.

 Is it a huge deal?
 No. It isn't.
-But in a larger codebase small things like can make the difference between "bareley maintainable" and "updating functionality is a walk in the park".
+But in a larger code base small things like can make the difference between "barely maintainable" and "updating functionality is a walk in the park".

 Before we wrap this up here let's look at one last thing: